Private schools seek flexibility from state mandates to return to the classrooms

 “At the beginning … I was a little bit nervous about it, just because I had no idea what to expect,” Sparacio said earlier this month.
 “But it’s actually going really well.
 I like it.”

-Stony Brook, where one-quarter the student body are boarders from around the world, is even launching an international version of its online program, starting in China and Brazil.
+Stony Brook, where one-quarter of the student body consists of boarders from around the world, is even launching an international version of its online program, starting in China and Brazil.

 “Our goal is to get our education into the hands of every student who wants it, in every language that is on this planet,” Crane said.